 - 1. Locate the signal cable that comes with the new drive. - 2.
-Locate the available SATA connector on the system board.
-See "Identifying parts on the system board" on page 23. - 3.
-Connect one end of the signal cable to the drive and the other to the available SATA connector on the system board. - 4.
+Locate an available SATA connector on the system board.
+See "Identifying parts on the system board" on page 22. - 3.
+Connect one end of the signal cable to the drive and the other to an available SATA connector on the system board. - 4.
 Locate one of the extra five-wire power connectors and connect it to the drive.

-- What to do next:

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Closing the cover and connecting the cables" on page 39.
+- What to do next - To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 37.